 Mistake 4: Giving children snacks that stick to the teeth

 Parents are wise and won’t give chips or chocolates to their children for snacks.
 They choose bananas, raisins, or whole-grain crackers.
 But this intended ‘healthy’ choice of food may not be all that good.
 These food products have high levels of sugar.
-When a child eats them, the components stick to the teeth or settles in the space between.
+When a child eats them, the components stick to the teeth or settle in the space between them.

 Solution: Choose fruits that do not stick to the teeth.
-If you want to offer the above-mentioned snacks, make sure you accompany it with water so that the food washes down the mouth.
+If you want to offer the above-mentioned snacks, make sure you accompany them with water so that the food washes down the mouth.

 Mistake 5: Not paying enough attention to baby teeth